jfelsinger/vue-code-samples/README.md

 This is probably the most interesting, though the version of vue used is slightly older than the current.
 It contains the front-end implementation of Stripe support for a Node.js app that I've been working on.
-Most of the heavy lifting is left to the server, which is communicated with a separate module for this project that isn't included (ie. the `subtasker-client` include in `scripts/lib/rest-client.js`).
+Most of the heavy lifting is left to the server, which is communicated with through a separate module for this project that isn't included (ie. the `subtasker-client` include in `scripts/lib/rest-client.js`).

 ## dndb-app